 ΔE{ITP} uses a very simple scale where any number above one ("1") represents a noticeable difference to the human visual system at its most sensitive state of adaptation.
-This makes it much easier to get an idea of whether a perceptible issue exists from the plots.
+This makes it much easier to quantify perceptible issues from comparative plots.